Yoga For Golf: Core Strength & Flexibility for your Golf Swing

 Golfers are prone to injury, golfer’s elbow, and lower back pain.
 Here’s how to avoid these problems:

-If your pain doesn’t go away within a few days, see your doctor.
-And if you’re still having trouble after resting and icing the injury, try taking ibuprofen or acetaminophen for pain relief (but only after consulting with your doctor).
+See your doctor if your pain doesn’t go away within a few days.
+If you still have trouble after resting and icing the injury, take ibuprofen or acetaminophen for pain relief (but only after consulting with your doctor).

 Yoga For Golfers

-Yoga is a great way to build range of motion, strength and flexibility.
-As a golfer, you can use yoga to improve your swing by building core strength in your abdomen, shoulders and back muscles.
+Yoga is a great way to build a range of motion, strength, and flexibility.
+As a golfer, you can use yoga to improve your swing by building core strength in your abdomen, shoulders, and back muscles.
 Improve your posture by learning how to stand tall with good posture.

 Yoga for golfers is to:

-If you’re looking for ways to improve your game, then consider trying some of these poses!
-They will also help you to maintain flexibility, balance and strength—all of which are important for a successful round of golf!
+If you’re looking for ways to improve your game, consider trying some poses!
+They will also help you to maintain flexibility, balance, and strength—all of which are important for a successful round of golf!

 Mountain Pose for balance and stability

 Mountain pose is a great way to begin your yoga practice.
-This pose helps to strengthen your legs and increase flexibility in your ankles, knees and hips.
-It will also improve your balance, which is key for any sport.
-In addition, mountain pose promotes good posture by engaging the muscles of your back and shoulders.
+This pose helps to strengthen your legs and increase flexibility in your ankles, knees, and hips.
+It will also improve your balance, which is crucial for any sport.
+In addition, mountain poses promote good posture by engaging the muscles of your back and shoulders.

 How to do it: